-Questrade, on the other hand, was founded before the phrase “robo advisor” was part of the financial lexicon, and this platform gives users a more hands-on approach.
+Questrade, on the other hand, was founded before the phrase “robo-advisor” was part of the financial lexicon, and this platform gives users a more hands-on approach.
 While they continue to be the largest online discount brokering service in Canada, they now offer a robo-advisor, Questwealth Portfolios, which we will be looking at in this comparison.

 Questrade vs. Wealthsimple: Account Types

-Questrade and Wealthsimple are both know to offer a wide variety of account types.
+Questrade or Wealthsimple, for that matter, are both known to offer a wide variety of account types.
 While both platforms differ from one another, both are excellent choices for new investors because of their versatile account options.

 Both Questrade and Wealthsimple offer non-registered and registered account options.
 As far as non-registered account options, Questrade and Wealthsimple both offer the standard Tax-Free Savings Account (TFSA) and the Registered Retirement Savings Plan (RRSP).
 Non-registered are available from both online financial platforms.

 Let's dive into the details of Wealthsimple vs Questrade account types to see what these Canadian financial platforms have to offer.

 Wealthsimple allow you to invest your money with a Registered Retirement Savings Plan (RRSP), Tax-Free Savings Account (TFSA), Registered Education Savings Plan (RESP), Locked-In Retirement Account (LIRA), or joint or personal non-registered account.

 Questrade is much more advanced when it comes to its account options.
-Some of the account options it provides include both registered and non-registered accounts, which include TFSAs, RRSPs, RESPs, Margin, Spousal RRSPs, LIRA, Locked-In RRSPs, RIFs, LIFs, Family RESPs, Corporate, Investment Club, Partnership, Sole Proprietorship, Individual Informal Trust, Joint Formal Trust, Formal Trust, Individual Margin, Joint Margin, Individual Forex & CFDs, and Joint Forex & CFDs.
+Some of the account options it provides include both registered and non-registered accounts, which include TFSAs, RRSPs, RESPs, Margin, Spousal RRSPs, LIRA, Locked-In RRSPs, RIFs, LIFs, Family RESPs, Cash, Corporate Cash and Joint Cash accounts.

 Questrade vs. Wealthsimple: Types of Assets

-When it comes to the types of assets offered by Wealthsimple and Questrade, it's fairly easy to notice that both offer the bare minimum of what the average Canadian requires to accrue wealth.
+When it comes choosing between Wealthsimple or Questrade, it's fairly easy to notice that both offer the bare minimum of what the average Canadian requires to accrue wealth.